marxin/texi2rst-generated/sphinx/gfortran/projects.rst

   add more information (for example, for which version does the testcase work, for which versions does it fail?) is also very helpful.

+*Missing features*
+  For a larger project, consider working on the missing features required for Fortran language standards compliance (see :ref:`standards`), or contributing to the implementation of extensions such as OpenMP (see :ref:`openmp`) or OpenACC (see :ref:`openacc`) that are under active development.
+Again, contributing test cases for these features is useful too!

+.. -
+   GNU General Public License
+   -